chhuang-one/sqxclib/README.md

 - It can work in low-end hardware.

 ## Why I develop this?
-In new Android system, app must store data in limited time. uGet for Android usually lost data because it spend much time to save ALL record at one time. uGet3 use SQL database to solve this problem.
+In the new Android system, App must store data in a limited time. uGet for Android usually loses data because it spends much time to save ALL records at one time. uGet3 uses SQL database to solve this problem.

 ## Current features:
 1. It can use C99 designated initializer to define SQL table/column/migration.